 She didn't become apoplectic when I announced that I was quitting my job at a big-city newspaper and moving to Ireland to work as a freelance journalist.
-Surely she thought I'd lost my mind, but she never said a word.
+She later told me she’d thought I'd lost my mind, but never said a word at the time.

-She was not a cry-er.
+She rarely cried.
 Yet she wept when our Irish setter died, when they towed away her ancient Chrysler convertible, when I told her she was going to be a grandmother and when my father dropped dead of a heart attack just a few months before she found herself in that no-way-out hospital room.

 On Sept.
 16, 1998, I learned that even a bright orange "Do Not Resuscitate" bracelet is not enough to keep well-meaning medical staff from barging in with defibrillators when alarms sound at the nurses' station.